ARTS-Laboratory/Paper-2026-Test-to-Failure-Characterization/README.md

 # Paper-2026-Test-to-Failure-Characterization
-Data and Code for the 2026 IMAC paper titled "Test-to-Failure Characterization and Cumulative Damage Modeling of Electronic Systems Under Repeated Shock Loading"
+Data and Code for the 2026 IMAC paper titled "Test-to-Failure Characterization and Cumulative Damage Modeling of Electronic Systems Under Repeated Shock Loading".

 ---

 ## Overview
- ...
+This repository provides the experimental datasets and analysis scripts developed for the study.
+The work introduces a repeatable test-to-failure framework for printed circuit boards subjected to repeated high-energy shock events, with simultaneous resistance monitoring and high-rate acceleration measurements.
+Extracted time- and frequency-domain features, along with baseline cumulative damage estimates, are included to support future analysis and reproducibility.

+- **Data**: Raw and processed resistance/acceleration signals from repeated shock tests.
+- **Analysis**: Feature extraction, normalization, and analysis scripts.

+---

  ## Licensing and Citation